15 Types of Animals That Eat Crickets

 Another wildly popular animal that eats crickets is the leopard gecko.
 Leopard geckos devour more insects while being smaller than bearded dragons.

-This is due to the fact that leopard geckos are purely insectivores, or, to put it another way, strictly carnivorous.
+This is because leopard geckos are purely insectivores, or, to put it another way, strictly carnivorous.

 Leopard geckos only consume insects to stay alive.
 For a multitude of reasons, leopard geckos enjoy eating crickets as food.
 Hunting comes naturally to leopard geckos.